Saptarshi2001/Duplicate-File-Finder/README.md

 - os module

 ## Installation
- >  git clone <span style="color:black">https://github.com/Saptarshi2001/Duplicate-File-Finder.git</span>
+ git clone <a class="blue-rectangle" href="https://github.com/Saptarshi2001/Duplicate-File-Finder.git">https://github.com/Saptarshi2001/Duplicate-File-Finder.git</a>
 ## To search for duplicate files
 - Run the python script:-
 ## Enter the drive name where you want to search